Institute of Education Sciences (IES)

 - Application Due: No later than 4:30 PM Eastern Time on March 7, 2019

 - Possible Start Dates: July 16 - September 17, 2019

 The Institute encourages you to contact the Institute’s Program Officer as you develop your application.
 The Program Officer can offer advice on substantive aspects of your application and answer other questions prior to submitting your application.

 The Institute asks potential applicants to submit a Letter of Intent prior to the application submission deadline.
-Letters of Intent are optional but strongly encouraged by the Institute.
+Letters of Intent are optional but strongly encouraged.
 If you submit a Letter of Intent, a Program Officer will contact you regarding your proposed research.
-Institute staff also uses the information in the Letters of Intent to identify the expertise needed for the scientific peer-review panels and to secure a sufficient number of reviewers to handle the anticipated number of applications.
+Institute staff also use the information in the Letters of Intent to identify the expertise needed for the scientific peer-review panels and to secure a sufficient number of reviewers to handle the anticipated number of applications.

 View this opportunity on Grants.gov:

 USA: Alabama; Alaska; Arizona; Arkansas; California; Colorado; Connecticut; Delaware; Florida; Georgia; Hawaii; Idaho; Illinois; Indiana; Iowa; Kansas; Kentucky; Louisiana; Maine; Maryland; Massachusetts; Michigan; Minnesota; Mississippi; Missouri; Montana; Nebraska; Nevada; New Hampshire; New Jersey; New Mexico; New York City; New York; North Carolina; North Dakota; Ohio; Oklahoma; Oregon; Pennsylvania; Rhode Island; South Carolina; South Dakota; Tennessee; Texas; Utah; Vermont; Virginia; Washington, DC; Washington; West Virginia; Wisconsin; Wyoming